northpointgis/Simple-Python-Applications-Workshop/Exercise 2.md

-# Exercise 2: Using Classes with Tkinter
+# Exercise 2: Keeping it Classy
 ###### In this exercise we will learn how to create a class and do other things.

 ## Example Class: